 What to see in Diafani, sights and attractions

 Next to Diafani’s promenade you can find some coffee bars and traditional taverns, or if you are not hungry of thirsty, just sit down on a bench in the shade of tamarisk trees.
-The charm of this small promenade and the traditional village of Diafani attract hundreds of visitors every year.
+The charm of this small promenade and the traditional village attract hundreds of visitors every year.
 In this village visitors can’t find large hotels, dozens of souvenir shops or significant nightlife, the friendly coffee bars and the small restaurants are pretty enough.

 In the center of Diafani, just a minute walk from the promenade you can visit is a largest church of the village, called Zoodochos Pigi or ‘Ζωοδοχος Πηγη, Εκκλησια Διαφανιου in Greek.
 The church has beautiful frescoes, which are worth to see if the church is open.